netlify-templates/auto-annotated-portfolio/README.md

 ![Developer Portfolio](https://assets.stackbit.com/docs/personal-nextjs-starter-thumb.png)

-This is a full-fledged portfolio website built with Next.js, Tailwind & the [Git Content Source](https://docs.netlify.com/create/content-sources/git/).
+This is a full-fledged portfolio website built with Next.js, Tailwind CSS, [visual editor](https://docs.netlify.com/visual-editor/overview/) and the [Git Content Source](https://docs.netlify.com/create/content-sources/git/).

 The codebase showcases **how to apply annotations at scale**, meaning: how to make much of your components [highlightable in the visual editor](https://docs.netlify.com/visual-editor/visual-editing/inline-editor/) through data attributes without manually adding code throughout the codebase.